 Although these rules bring many changes for those involved in the system, we remain hopeful that these modifications will mean a quicker and more efficient method for parties to resolve their matters.

-Although some of these changes do undoubtedly result in more paperwork and in turn, potentially additional costs incurred by parties, by compelling litigants to take the time to reflect on exactly what steps have, or have not, been taken at the outset will hopefully force the parties to use the Court as a last resort only.
+Some of these changes do undoubtedly result in more paperwork and in turn, potentially additional costs incurred by parties.
+However, by compelling litigants to take the time to reflect on exactly what steps have, or have not, been taken at the outset will hopefully force the parties to use the Court as a last resort only.

 By Tegan Martens